What Can You Eat As A Vegan?

 • store-bought chicken substitutes

-• store-bought meat substitutes
+• store-bought vegan meat substitutes

 • store-bought vegan jerky